View All

 System.out.println(sb); // Output: User Info: John Doe, 25, true, 70.5

-When working with custom objects, StringBuilder will call the toString() method on the object to append its string representation.
-This is helpful when you want to dynamically log object data or generate formatted reports.
+One of the unique features of StringBuilder is its ability to handle custom objects.
+When appending custom objects, Java automatically calls the toString() method of the object to convert it into a string before appending it.
+This feature is particularly useful when you want to dynamically log object data or generate formatted reports.

 class Person {